ADHD Work Desk Hacks That Make Starting Tasks Feel Less Impossible

 ✅ Choose an anchor object

-✅ Set up a visibility board
+✅ Add a visibility board

 ✅ Clear one micro-surface

-✅ Improve physical comfortable
+✅ Improve physical comfort

 ✅ Add a catch-and-release tray